FrancescoG74/qtBall/README.md

 # qtBall Project

-This project implements a simple Qt6 application that creates a window with two moving balls.
-The balls will change their direction upon colliding with each other.
+This project implements a Qt6 application that creates a window with 8 moving balls of different colors, sizes, and velocities.
+The balls bounce off the window boundaries and collide with each other with realistic physics simulation.

 ## Project Structure

 ```
 qtBall
+├── include/
+│   ├── ball.h           # Definition of the Ball class
+│   └── ballwindow.h     # Definition of the BallWindow class
-├── src
+├── source/
 │   ├── main.cpp         # Entry point of the application
-│   ├── ball.h           # Definition of the Ball class
 │   ├── ball.cpp         # Implementation of the Ball class methods
-│   ├── ballwindow.h     # Definition of the BallWindow class
-│   ├── ballwindow.cpp   # Implementation of the BallWindow class methods
+│   └── ballwindow.cpp   # Implementation of the BallWindow class methods
+├── build/               # Build directory (generated, ignored by git)
+├── CMakeLists.txt       # CMake configuration file
+├── .gitignore          # Git ignore file
 └── README.md           # Project documentation
 ```

 ## Building the Application